 Two slices of bread, balanced fillings and imagination is all it takes to create a satisfying sandwich, but great versions remain elusive.
-Luckily, Los Angeles has a legacy of great sandwiches, including Langer's Deli #19, the French Dips at Philippe the Original and Cole's, and the Bay Cities Godmother.
-Read on and discover a dozen more destination sandwiches.
+Luckily, Los Angeles has a legacy of classic sandwiches, including Langer's Deli #19, Philippe the Original and Cole's French dips, and the Bay Cities Godmother.
+Read on to learn about 20 multicultural destination sandwiches in L.A.